Home > For Parents & Families > Navigating Transitions With Your Child > Transition to Adulthood > Health Insurance/Financial Aids

 - Does the policy cover the type of medicines you need?

-- Does the plan cover the specific procedures and therapies you need?
+- Does the plan cover the treatment and therapies you need?

-- Does the plan limit the number of times per year that a certain item or procedure will be covered?
+- Does the plan limit the amount per year that a service will be covered?

-- Does the policy cover assessment for mental and physical disorders?
+- Does the policy cover mental health care?

 Making Your Policy Work For Your Special Needs

-- Ask to work with one insurance case manager.
-This helps both the consumer and the insurance company by having one person that knows your needs and can manage your claims effectively.
+- Contact your insurance company and ask to work with one case manager.
+This helps both you and the company by having one person that knows your needs and can manage your claims.
 It is best for the individual or family to communicate with this person on an ongoing basis.

-- If you are denied coverage for a therapy, treatment, or an assistive device that you know you need, don't take "no" for an answer.
+- If you are denied coverage for a therapy, treatment, or a device that you know you need, don't take "no" for an answer.
 Ask for the exact reason for the denial.
-Then collect all documentation that explains the need for treatment and consult your insurance policy for the proper appeals process.
-Insist that your insurance company and all health care providers supply all information related to the claim in writing.
+Then collect all documentation that explains the need for treatment and consult your insurance company for the proper way to appeal.
+Request that your insurance company and health care providers supply all information related to the claim in writing so you have proper documentation.

-- Keep detailed, written records of everything related to your child's condition.
-These will also be very helpful for tax deductions and in all necessary stages of appeals.
+- Keep detailed, written records of everything related to your condition.
+This will be very helpful for taxes and in all stages of appeals.

-- Ask your employer to change the benefits in your company's plan if the current benefits exclude what you need covered.
+- Ask your employer if there is a way to change the benefits in your plan if the current benefits exclude what you need.

 What is the Consolidated Omnibus Budget Reconciliation Act (COBRA) ?